- Learn how to navigate discussions with families about children’s sexual behavior and development.

 The Importance of Rapport and Family Engagement

 As a child care professional, a majority of your work is spent with the children in your program.
-It can be difficult to find time to connect with caregivers or families; however, developing rapport with families is essential and it benefits the children in your care.
+It can be difficult to find time to connect with families; however, developing rapport with families is essential and it benefits the children in your care.
 Being friendly, asking questions, offering opportunities for engagement, and expressing interest are all ways to build strong relationships with families.
 Developing a strong relationship with families can be beneficial because if a sexual behavior challenge arises, you have already established a basic level of trust with the child’s family, thereby creating a more supportive environment.
 For more information on family engagement, please visit the Virtual Lab School Family Engagement course.

-Communicating with Families
+Communicating With Families

 In Lesson Five, you had the opportunity to read how a staff member, Crystal, responded to a sexual behavior challenge in a school-age program.
 You learned how to respond in the moment and engage in the necessary follow-up procedures after the fact.
 Now that you have learned how to manage the immediate needs of children in the moment, you can turn your attention to supporting the family through this experience.
 Prior to communicating with a family about their child’s sexual behavior, you can prepare yourself for the conversation by doing the following: